James Madison University Photography Services

 Amiri Baraka's numerous literary prizes and honors include fellowships from the Guggenheim Foundation and the National Endowment for the Arts, the PEN/Faulkner Award, the Rockefeller Foundation Award for Drama, the Langston Hughes Award from The City College of New York, and a lifetime achievement award from the Before Columbus Foundation.

-He has taught poetry at the New School for Social Research in New York, literature at the University of Buffalo, and drama at Columbia University.
-He has also taught at San Francisco State University, Yale University and George Washington University.
+He taught poetry at the New School for Social Research in New York, literature at the University of Buffalo, and drama at Columbia University.
+He also taught at San Francisco State University, Yale University and George Washington University.
 Since 1985 he has been a professor of Africana Studies at the State University of New York in Stony Brook.
-He is co-director, with his wife, of Kimako's Blues People, a community arts space.
-Amiri and Amina Baraka live in Newark, New Jersey.
+He was co-director, with his wife, of Kimako's Blues People, a community arts space.

 A Selected Bibliography